eschweitzer78/gps-design-systems-lwc/TROUBLESHOOT.md

 ## OmniStudio releases and changes in OmniScript element behaviour

-The Salesforce platform features three releases a year and this also apply to the Omnistudio capability.
+The Salesforce platform features three releases a year and this also applies to the Omnistudio capability.
 On top of this, the Omnistudio team has recently changed the way its managed package is distributed: from being on demand updates fully controlled by customers, updates are now pushed.

 While platform upgrades are planned with a clear calendar when you could spin a preview sandbox and perform regression tests, automated updates of a